Come time-travel with me as Thor and I drive a rocky passage to the sea, and I flashback to my first Cretan hike down the Gorge of Samaria.

 In last week’s post, we delved into the ancient Minoan cemetery of Armeni and marveled at the rich trove of its relics displayed in the Rethymno museum.
 Then we headed for the south coast in our rental car, where we planned to enjoy some swimming and beach R&R at the laid-back village of Plakias.
 Crete’s east-west backbone of rugged mountains dictates some circuitous routes, and much of the south coast is not accessible by road, only by boat.
 Luckily Plakias was a fairly quick drive from the north coast, with the option of two different gorges to follow to reach the shore.
 We chose the Kourtaliotiko Gorge, its rugged walls looming over the roadway and dropping to an almost-dry stream bed.
 (It was late September; in the winter and spring the stream would be rushing.)

 As always when driving the sometimes terrifying Greek mountain roads, we made sure we had our “evil eye protection” blue bead hanging from the rear-view mirror.

 You will find The Rambling Writer’s blog posts here every Saturday.
-Sara’s novel from Book View Cafe is available in print and ebook: The Ariadne Connection — a near-future thriller set in the Greek islands.
+Sara’s Book View Cafe Greek islands novel is available in print and ebook: The Ariadne Connection.
 “Technology triggers a deadly new plague.
 Can a healer find the cure?”
 The novel has received the Chanticleer Global Thriller Grand Prize and the Cygnus Award for Speculative Fiction.
-Sara is at work on the sequel, The Ariadne Disconnect.
+Sara has recently returned from another research trip in Greece and is back at work on the sequel, The Ariadne Disconnect.
 Sign up for her quarterly email newsletter at www.sarastamey.com